-If you file separate returns instead of a joint return, only the spouse who meets the qualifications can use the automatic extension
+If you file separate returns instead of a joint return, only the spouse who meets the qualifications can use the automatic extension.

-Form 4868.
-You can get an automatic 4-month extension of time to file your tax return by doing one of the following.
+4-month extension.
+You can get an automatic 4-month extension of time to file your tax return if you do one of the following by the due date for filing your return.